Legendarylibr/Modular-Optimistic-Governance/README.md

 This repository implements a modular governance stack with off-chain Snapshot voting and on-chain optimistic settlement.

+## Safety Warning

+- This codebase is **unaudited**.
+- This codebase is **not production-tested**.
+- Do **not** use with real treasury funds in production without a professional security audit, formal verification/invariant testing, and staged mainnet rollout controls.

+## Agent-First Operations

+This system is designed to run with independent governance agents as the default operational model:
+- Agents monitor Snapshot proposals and build deterministic settlement payloads.
+- Agents submit/propose/challenge/finalize/execute actions under strict on-chain checks.
+- Multi-operator consensus mode can require K-of-N matching attestations before execution calls are relayed.
+- Candidate-to-standard promotion gates agent privilege escalation.

+Agent entry points:
+- `agent/governance_agent.mjs`
+- `agent/manager_api.mjs`
+- `agent/README.md`

 ## 1) Contract Architecture Overview

 ### Components